OneNormalUsername/oxygen-updater-backend/README.md

 ## Running / building it

 ### Docker
 The easiest way to develop or host this project, is by using Docker.
 It launches everything that's needed to work on the full backend of the Oxygen Updater app.

-#### MacOS / Linux
-Mac: Install Docker from `https://www.docker.com/products/docker-desktop`
-Linux: Install Docker for your distro from `https://docs.docker.com/install/linux/docker-ce/ubuntu/` (use the side menu to select other distro than Ubuntu).
+See below on how to install Docker for your platform.

 Once you've got Docker installed and running, just run `docker-compose up` from the folder you've cloned this repo to launch everything at once.
 That will launch the following: